tbaptistal/MORPHE2US/README.md

 - **`Commodity`**
 The commodity in which the retrofit is acting.
 - **`Decrease in consumption [%]`**
 The decrease in consumption.
-Example: Smart lightning would reduce by 8% of total electricity demand.
+Example: Smart lighting would reduce by 8% of total electricity demand.
 Led would reduce by 4%.
 All smart appliances would reduce by 12%.
 - **`Price for 1 building [CHF]`**
+WARNING
+WARNING
+WARNING
 Should check again if that's true.
+WARNING
+WARNING
+WARNING
+WARNING

 ## District
 District are defined in the **District Excel sheet**.
 This sheet (and the **Commodities Excel sheet**) are the ones which should be updated for each new municipalities.
 The other **Excel sheets (units, storages, connections, Specifications and Report)** are general sheet and are just defining general components.
 The **Building type Excel sheet** could be adapted to each municipality but could also be re-used at the user's preferences.